CROBOT974/openarm_calibration/README.md

 colcon build --symlink-install
 ```

-We supposed that you complete the "setup" process(https://docs.openarm.dev/1.0/software/setup/) of the openarm_ros2 package before you start this project.
+We supposed that you completed the "setup" process(https://docs.openarm.dev/1.0/software/setup/) of the openarm_ros2 package before you start this project.

 ## Per-terminal Setup